Jianxun/ltspice_to_svg/context/memory.md

 - Core SVG rendering functionality is implemented
 - Modular design with separate renderers for different schematic elements
 - Currently working on feature/explicit-svg-rendering branch
+- Integration test plan has been created and needs review

 ## Core Components